AdityaKapal362/Sketchware2DGameEngine/README.md

   Or you can visit <a href="https://web.sketchub.in/p/808">S2DGE on Sketchub</a> for the previous version
 </p>

+> [!NOTE]
+> The latest update of Sketchware 2D Game Engine 0.5 will be released at the end of December

 ## Progress (v.0.5)
 - [x] Migrated to Canvas & SurfaceView
 - [x] Animated TileMap